UpadhyayAshmita/GenCorr/README.md

 ## Pre-processing
 For this, you would need to get into the  compute node and an R session with R() in HPC and run the script below:
 ```
-source(./scripts/c2_rerun_preprocessing.R)
+source(./scripts/04_rerun_preprocessing.R)
 ```
-You will have all three wave-ratios selected and the necessary output for four target traits by running this prep-processing step to run the further step.
+You will have all three wave-ratios selected and the necessary output for four target traits by running this prep-processing step, which will enable the next step.
 ## Calculating BLUES and Heritability of synthetic trait/ selected wave ratios and each target trait in EF and MW locations
 Again, you would need to run this in an interactive session in R
 ```
-source(./scripts/d_rerun_modelfit.R)
+source(./scripts/05_rerun_modelfit.R)
 ```
 ## Single-trait second stage model for all four target traits
 ```
-source(./scripts/e_run_singletraits_cv_completemodel.R)
+source(./scripts/06_run_singletraits_cv_completemodel.R)
 ```
 R script for calculating the accuracy and GebV of the single-trait for the complete model is listed above, using the below-listed bash script, which is modified for each target trait sla, narea, plsr-sla, plsr-narea, and can run the e_run_singletraits_cv_completemodel.R script
 ```